 Content / Inbound Marketing, and How it can Grow Your Business

 Today’s world is one of abundant information and a lack of attention.
-We produce information at breakneck speed over multiple platforms that work together in the ever connected online sphere.
+We produce information at breakneck speed over multiple platforms that work together in the ever-connected online sphere.
 According to IBM, we now create 2.5 quintillion bytes of data each day; 90% of the data that exists in the world today was created only in the last 2 years.
 This means buyers are empowered with all this data in their pockets, accessible at all times.
-This is incentive for firms to add quality content that informs buyers and guides them to the right path for optimal solutions.
+This is an incentive for firms to add quality content that informs buyers and guides them to the right path for optimal solutions.
 This is where Inbound Marketing plays a quintessential role in your bid to generate more business.

 This article explores inbound marketing, its 4 phases and how it can grow your online reach and influence..

 What is Inbound Marketing?

 Inbound marketing focuses on attracting customers through relevant, helpful content and adding value at every stage in your customer’s buying journey using blogs, content marketing, events, SEO, social media etc.

 Inbound marketing is differs from traditional outbound marketing because it brings business to you with the help of content designed to address the problems and needs of the buyers, instead of you having to fight for potential customer’s attention.

 81% of buyers conduct online research before they make a purchase.
 The instantly gratifying nature of internet leaves you with mere seconds to capture their attention and influence their buying decision.
 Thus, the power to give user/consumer the exact answer at the exact moment they need it, builds trust, reputation and superiority in whatever niche you are catering to.